-The Council for Diversity and Interculturalism (CDI) encourages the campus community to create educational opportunities that increase the understanding of, appreciation for, and advocacy of diversity and inclusion.
-The CDI’s Fund is specifically designed to provide support for new, innovative and creative approaches to raise awareness, engage learners, and change behaviors about diversity and inclusion within the university community.
+The Council for Diversity and Inclusion (CDI) encourages the campus community to create educational opportunities that increase the understanding of, appreciation for, and advocacy of diversity and inclusion.
+The CDI’s Council for Diversity and Inclusion Fund is specifically designed to provide financial support for new, innovative, and creative approaches to raise awareness, engage learners, and change attitudes and behaviors about diversity and inclusion within the university community.
 Examples of programs that may be supported include lectures, symposia, workshops, conferences, performances, and other innovative approaches for addressing diversity as conceived in the University‘s Principles of Civility and Community.
-The annual Council for Diversity and Interculturalism Fund amount is $5,000.00.
+The annual Council for Diversity and Inclusion Fund amount is $5,000.00.

 University of Tennessee registered student organizations and campus departments may apply for funding.
 Priority will be given to those who have not previously received funding from CDI.

 The CDI will review the applications and make the award selections.
 The Council will be looking for those opportunities that are innovative, meet a documented need, are well-planned, have a good chance for impact, and will engage a significant number of students, faculty, and staff.
 If in the opinion of the CDI, there are no applications that effectively meet the fund criteria, the Council reserves the right to not select any recipients.

 Requests may be made for up to $500.00.
 The Council for Diversity and Inclusion can fund multiple awards totaling up to $5,000.00.
 Please note that requests may not be granted in the full amount.
 If you are granted funding from the CDI, you must list the CDI as a co-sponsor of the event in any marketing materials.

 The CDI Fund may be used for initiatives such as the following:

 - Guest speakers on a diversity and/or social justice topic.